JGuetschow/pyCPA/docs/source/installation.rst

 Installation
 ============

-ToDo: expand
+This package is not yet available from online package repositories.

-This package is still in early alpha status and not indented for general use in this version.
-However, it can be installed using pip including automatical installation of dependencies.
+However, it can be installed from source using pip including automatical installation of dependencies.

 To get the code either clone the git repository